siberianfox/tinygwiki/TinyG-Configuration.md

 Removes all Gcode blocks remaining in the planner queue.
 This is useful to clear the buffer after a feedhold to create homing, jogging, probes and other cycles.

 ### $MD - Disable Motors
-Unpower all motors
+Unpower all motors (NOT ACTIVE IN 0.96 - still only in Dev)

 ### $ME - Energize Motors
-Power all motors that have power management mode set to zero (e.g. $1pm=0)
+Power all motors that have power management mode set to zero (e.g. $1pm=0) (NOT ACTIVE IN 0.96 - still only in dev)

 ### $TEST - Run Self Test
 Execute `$test` to get a listing of available tests.
 Run `$test=N`, where N is the test number.